By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 What is the ideal pillow loft for back sleepers with lower back pain?

 Back sleepers with lower back pain should use a medium-loft pillow for head support (3 to 4 inches) and combine it with a thin pillow or rolled towel placed under the knees.
-Elevating the knees flattens the lumbar curve slightly and reduces tension on the lower back muscles and spinal ligaments during sleep.
+Improving the knees flattens the lumbar curve slightly and reduces tension on the lower back muscles and spinal ligaments during sleep.

 Does a firmer pillow help with back pain?